alexandrosk0/GorpoMergeAndEncode/README.md

 ## Issues running powershell
 By default windows doesn't allow to run powershell scripts, see [execution policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-6#powershell-execution-policies)

+### Permanent allow to run this script
+Open Start, search for PowerShell, right-click the top-result and click the Run as administrator option.

-Check your execution policy by running the command `PS C:\> Get-ExecutionPolicy`
+Check your execution policy by running the command `Get-ExecutionPolicy`

 To change to a policy that allow you to run scripts, run powershell as administrator and run `Set-ExecutionPolicy RemoteSigned`

+To unblock this file only, go to the folder you downloaded the file and run `Unblock-File .\goproMergeEncode.ps1`

+### Temporary allow
+Run from command line `powershell –ExecutionPolicy Bypass`

+All scripts run during this session will bypass the restrictions.

 ## Notes
 Based on the file name format GOPR2548.MP4 and multiple files GP012548.MP4, GP022548.MP4,... and folder structure ..\GoPro\2019-04-21\HERO5 Black 1\